overnode-org/overnode/docs/docs/04-workflow-essentials.md

         # Use bridge mode to attach the container to the cluster network
         network_mode: bridge
         image: ealen/echo-server
+        restart: unless-stopped
         ports:
             - 3000:80
 ```
 :::important
 Notice the `network_mode` is set to `bridge`.
 This is required for attaching the container to the cluster network managed by weavenet.

+And the `restart` is set to `unless-stopped` to make it automatically restartable on a crash or host restart.
+This will make it running like a service but not as one-off process.
 :::

 We save it to `echo/service.yml` file and reference it in the [overnode.yml](overnode-yml-file-description) file by adding the following section: